AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-emulator-get-started.md

 ---
 title: Use a Hadoop sandbox to learn about Hadoop | Azure
-description: To start learning about using the Hadoop ecosystem, you can set up a Hadoop sandbox from Hortonworks on an Azure virtual machine.
+description: 'To start learning about using the Hadoop ecosystem, you can set up a Hadoop sandbox from Hortonworks on an Azure virtual machine. '
 keywords: hadoop emulator,hadoop sandbox
 editor: cgronlun
 manager: jhubbard